Aerial in Front Wing

 Showing the box and 'trumpet' section and how they relate to other parts of the structure.
 This picture starkly shows the rot that can develop, in this case on a roadster.
 The top of the trumpet section (in front of the splash-panel) is the most prone as there as a flat 'shelf' that is a great receptacle for water, mud and salt thrown up from the wheels. the top of the box section is protected by the splash-panel, but can still rot as shown here.
 Lyndsay Porter's 'Guide to Purchase and Restoration of the MGB'.

 Any retracting aerial, either manual or motorised, needs to be positioned somewhere inside the yellow box, in this case a GT.
-The arrow indicates the hole for the aerial cable, the four other holes in a vertical line close to the A pillar are for wing bolts.
-KGC Engineering
+The upper arrow indicates the hole for the aerial cable, the lower arrow indicates one of the four holes in a vertical line in the footwell panel close to the A pillar which are for wing bolts.
+The two large nuts on studs in the A-pillar are for the hinges: KGC Engineering

 A general view of the position of a motorised aerial on my V8.